kbidlack/proxhy/README.md

 # Proxhy
 Epic™ Hypixel Proxy | One might even say, Brilliant Move™

-Basically, we got inspired by Lilith to make a proxy that allows for extra custimizeability for the hypixel network.
+Basically, we got inspired by Lilith to make a proxy that allows for extra customizability for the hypixel network.

 Will support custom commands, chat filtering (no more mystery box announcements), and stats in tab (eventually).